DennisSchulmeister/restify-openapi-enforcer-middleware/README.md

 You can skip this and jump right to the usage example, if you are not interested in the background musings.

-I am using this middleware in my lectures for "Distributed Systems" and the bachelor study course "Business Computer Science" of "Corporate State University Baden-Württemberg Karlsruhe (DHBW Karlsruhe)".
+I am using this middleware in my lectures for "Distributed Systems" in the bachelor study course "Business Computer Science" of "Corporate State University Baden-Württemberg Karlsruhe (DHBW Karlsruhe)".
 I chose Restify over Express.js as it is more tailored torwards REST webservices and I like the concept of the